legumeinfo/datastore-registry/README.md

   C6BT	Pisum	sativum	genomes	Cameor.gnm1
 ```

-If the previous command is issued without "-stdout", then the record will be added to the registry.tsv file.
+If the previous command is issued without "-stdout", then the record will be added to the ds_registry.tsv file.

 The script can also be provided with a key (for example, if a curator has already been working on a collection and has provisionally assigned a key):
 ```
-  ./add_key_and_value.pl -r registry.tsv -k XXXX -m "Mus musclus annotations Minnie.gnm1.ann1"
+  ./register_key -r ds_registry.tsv -k XXXX -m "Mus musclus annotations Minnie.gnm1.ann1"
 ```

 Once satisfied with the results, then push to the remote (origin) repository.